szilamer007/RangemanSync/README.md

 Location
 Nearby devices discovery (bluetooth)

-## Licensing & license fee
-This application is not completely free, but the current license fee is very low , so that's 13 EUR for 2 years.
-This is completely handled by an external licensing provider called netlicensing.io.
-I'm only asking this small donation to support my coffee consumption during the development and keep me motivated.
-Payment is secure because Paypal is used by Netlicensing, so I won't know anything about your payment details.
-This app was originally created for myself to make my life easier during hiking, and I think the current version completely satisfies my needs, but I can continue it if I see enough interest.
-**Please don't forget to save / write down your generated device id if you have a license.
-That device id is used to identify the users in the licensing system.
-This device ID can be displayed by using Config tab and 'Show my device ID'**

 ## Limitations of the unlicensed version
 Only the download headers button can be used on the download tab to test the communication between your watch and the phone.